Industry Focus: Agriculture & Tourism

 Timber has always played an important role in the development of the region.
 This is particularly evident in towns like Mount Perry which once relied heavily on this industry.
 The establishment of plantations to ensure a constant supply of quality hardwood has expanded in recent years.
 There is also an industry based around the hoop pine plantation at Kalpowar where logs are transported to Gladstone and made into paddle pop sticks.

 Mining is playing an increasing role in the region with the ongoing operation of the gold mine near Mount Perry and the Siltstone quarry at Eidsvold.
-The possible development of coal, gold and other mineral deposits around Monto have the potential to bring prosperity to the North Burnett region.
+The possible development of other minerals and resources at various locations around the region have the potential to bring prosperity to the North Burnett.